 When asked why he thought it was haunted, Grossich had no idea.
 Honestly, I’m struggling to find a reason for this place to be haunted myself.
 The room started as an office for John Campbell, a man of many dollars.
 He and his wife entertained a lot of company here, but no deaths were recorded at the time.
 In 1957, after Campbell’s death, the space became a lot less festive, becoming a storeroom for police weaponry and a small jail.
 Though jails are often a magnet for ghost activity, no tragic deaths occurred while it was open.
 It became a bar in 1999 and has been the subject of ghost stories ever since.

 Grossich has had several paranormal investigators observe the bar overnight.
 The general consensus is that the building is haunted with mostly unidentifiable ghosts.
 I say mostly unidentifiable because everyone agrees that John Campbell is still there.
 And why not?
 For money men, the most spiritual place for them is the office where they made their riches.
 He most likely wants to keep an eye on the mahogany, the carpets, and his safe that’s still on display.
-He probably also feels at home at The Campbell considering the bar has a dress code.
+He probably also feels at home at The Campbell considering the bar has a fancy dress code.
 No baseball hats, t-shirts, or athletic shoes.
-This dress code wasn’t made to comfort John Campbell, but I’m happy he’s happy hanging around to enjoy it.
+This dress code wasn’t specifically for John Campbell, but I’m happy he’s happy hanging around to enjoy it.

-That said, Grossich and the rest of the staff claim all the ghosts are nice.
+Grossich and the rest of the staff claim all the ghosts are nice.
 I wouldn’t call being shoved at work or forced to call in an emergency locksmith, “acts of kindness” but I guess in a ghost bar you’re just happy that no one is getting murdered.
 The staff have even stated in a Town and Country interview, “While it might be eerie for some to share a cocktail with a spirit, they have absolutely nothing to fear.”
 Personally, if I had a few drinks in this place, I wouldn’t even care if I felt a cold spot or heard a whisper.